pw_stream#

 A Writer that fully supports seeking.

-A Writer that at least partially supports seeking.
-Seeking within some range of the current position works, but seeking beyond that or from other origins may or may not be supported.
+A Writer that supports at least relative seeking within some range of the current position.
+Seeking beyond that or from other origins may or may not be supported.
 The extent to which seeking is possible is NOT exposed by this API.

 A buffered Writer that only supports seeking within its buffer is a good example of a RelativeSeekableWriter.